-Here’s the thing: if cats like belly rubs depends entirely on the individual cat, their mood, and the trust level they have with you.
+If cats like belly rubs depends entirely on the individual cat, their mood, and the trust level they have with you.
 Unlike dogs, who often live for a good belly scratch, cats have a completely different relationship with their vulnerable underside.
 Their belly houses vital organs, and in the wild, exposing this area would be downright dangerous.
-Evolution has wired cats to protect this spot at all costs, which explains the lightning-fast defensive response many of us have experienced.
+The ventral abdomen protects the liver, spleen, and gastrointestinal tract with minimal bony shielding.
+Unlike the spine or skull, this area relies on soft tissue protection.
+From a defensive standpoint, it is a high-risk target.

 Different cats have different comfort levels with belly exposure.
 Some confident, well-socialized cats might tolerate or even enjoy gentle tummy touches, especially if they’ve been conditioned to accept it from kittenhood.
 Others treat any belly contact as a declaration of war, regardless of how much they trust you.
 There’s no universal rule, which makes each cat’s preferences part of their unique personality.